 Food & Water Just Co-Director Michele Merkel talks about how we can use the power of the legal system to keep factory farm waste out of our water and ensure our food is safe to eat.

-Factory farms are not compatible with a safe and wholesome food supply – it’s time to get rid of factory farms.
+Factory farming is an unsustainable method of raising food animals that concentrates large numbers of animals into confined spaces.
+Factory farms are not compatible with a safe and wholesome food supply.
+It’s time to ban factory farms.